FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Experiments

-\textbf{Q2: Necessity and Mechanism of Dimension-wise Entropy Modulation (DEM).} To evaluate DEM, we compared FastDSAC against a variant (w/o DEM) that substitutes the entropy-modulated actor with a standard diagonal Gaussian policy.
-Figure \ref{fig:actor_ablation} shows that removing DEM consistently degrades performance.
-In \textit{Balance Hard} and \textit{Basketball}, while the ablated agent still outperforms baselines (due to the continuous gaussian critic), it significantly lags behind FastDSAC.
-Crucially, FastDSAC (w/o DEM) exhibits high inter-seed variance in the \textit{Hurdle} task, indicating that omitting DEM hampers the management of high-dimensional exploration and leads to seed-sensitive policies.
+\textbf{Q2: Necessity and Mechanism of Dimension-wise Entropy Modulation (DEM).} To isolate the effect of DEM, we compare FastDSAC against an ablated variant (w/o DEM) that replaces the entropy-modulated actor with a standard diagonal Gaussian policy.
+As shown in Figure~\ref{fig:actor_ablation}, across 12 diverse tasks from all 3 benchmarks, the full FastDSAC consistently yields higher asymptotic returns.
+Although the ablated agent often outperforms standard baselines, likely due to the continuous distributional critic, removing DEM degrades performance, reduces training stability, and increases inter-seed variance in tasks with challenging dynamics (e.g., \textit{Balance Hard}, \textit{Basketball}, and \textit{Hurdle}).
+Beyond stabilizing the baseline performance, the structure of DEM also supports end-to-end optimization of its temperature parameter, which can further improve returns on tasks with different exploration demands.
+These results show DEM is indispensable for managing high-dimensional exploration and reducing seed sensitivity.

-\textbf{Visualizing the Mechanism: Autonomous Subspace Pruning.} To understand how DEM optimizes exploration, we analyzed the evolution of learned weights $w_i$ and corresponding robot behaviors during a \textit{Basketball} episode (Figure~\ref{fig:comp_basketball}; see heatmap Figure~\ref{fig:heatmap_basketball} in Appendix~\ref{app:basketball_episode_heatmap}).
-The visualization reveals a task-aligned exploration allocation strategy governed by the conservation constraint of the Softmax normalization ($\frac{1}{N}\sum w_i = 1$).
-This enforces a zero-sum game: to reduce variance on critical joints, the agent must increase variance elsewhere. \textbf{1) Variance Concentration:} We observed a prominent high-weight band (bright yellow) corresponding to the left hand thumb joints (e.g., \texttt{lh\_A\_THJ4}) and wrist, which reach values as high as $w_i \approx 8.0$. \textbf{2) Precision for Impact and Balance:} During the critical interaction phase (Steps 10-13), as the robot impacts the ball towards the hoop, weights for the legs, torso, and right arm are suppressed to near-zero.
-This suppression persists post-impact to counteract momentum and maintain balance, contrasting with the high-variance thumb.
+\textbf{Visualizing the Mechanism: Autonomous Subspace Pruning.} To understand how DEM optimizes exploration, we analyzed the evolution of learned weights $w_i$ during a \textit{Basketball} episode (see the qualitative comparison in Figure~\ref{fig:comp_basketball} and the heatmap in Appendix~\ref{app:basketball_episode_heatmap}).
+The visualization reveals a task-aligned exploration strategy under the budget-preserving constraint ($\frac{1}{N}\sum w_i = 1$), which enforces a zero-sum redistribution: to achieve near-deterministic precision on critical joints, the agent must offload variance onto redundant dimensions. \textbf{1) Variance Offloading:} We observed a prominent high-weight band (reaching $w_i \approx 8.0$) corresponding to task-irrelevant joints, such as the left thumb (\texttt{lh\_A\_THJ4}) and wrist, which act as entropy sinks. \textbf{2) Precision for Impact and Balance:} During the critical interaction phase (Steps 10-13), as the robot impacts the ball, weights for the legs, torso, and right arm are suppressed to near-zero.
+This suppression persists post-impact to counteract momentum, demonstrating DEM's ability to autonomously prune the active subspace to guarantee whole-body stability.